ibsafi/People-Connect-Platform/README.md

 ## Project Dependencies:
 This app requires these node packages: `express`, `bcryptjs`, `cookie-parser`, `dotenv`, `express-session`, `i18next`, `mongoose`, `axios`.

+## The App Features:
+* Polished Front-End, Iconic design, and full-responsive (desktop and mobile) layout; by using Bootstrap, FontAwesome, and React frameworks.

+* Multi-language capability; supports four languages; `Arabic`, `English`, `Ukrainian`, `Portuguese`, as the user can change the app's language at anytime and any point.

 ## Basic Usage:
 * The app runs by navigating into the directory of the app folder, and then type the command  `npm start` in the command line terminal.